 Tracey S. Phillips founded Blackbird Writers during the early 2020 quarantine days.
 She wished to create a community of like minded authors willing to help promote each other and share their love of stories with readers.
-Blackbirdwriters.com is a dream come true.
+Blackbirdwriters.com is that dream come true.

 She is the author of BEST KEPT SECRETS, a novel which won a Hugh Holton award in 2018.
 Tracey is a member of Mystery Writers of America, International Thriller Writers and Sisters in Crime.
 Her short story, On Angel Wings is published in LitBop Vol. 1, issue #2.
 She is currently writing Romantic Suspense under pseudonym Karissa Knight.
-She lives with her husband and two dogs near Madison Wisconsin.
+She lives near Madison, Wisconsin with her husband and little dog, Jack.

 Anne Louise Bannon

 Anne Louise Bannon is an author and journalist who wrote her first novel at age 15.
 Her journalistic work, including 15 years as a TV critic, has appeared in newspapers across the country.
 She is the co-author of Howdunit: Book of Poisons, with Serita Stevens, as well as author of the Freddie and Kathy mystery series, set in the 1920s, the Operation Quickline Series and the Old Los Angeles series, set in the 1870s.
 Her most recent title is Death of the Chinese Field Hands.
 She and her husband live in Southern California with an assortment of critters.